 Next, choose the loading mode you require:

-- Overwrite: Replace the target table completely with the data from this run.
-If the target table does not yet exist, it will be created automatically.
+- Overwrite: Replace the data in the target table entirely with the data from this run.
+If the target table does not already exist, it will be created automatically.

 - Upsert-Merge: Only add new or changed records to the target table based on a defined key in the Column Mapping.